Material Topics – Focus

 The discussion on how to halt and mitigate climate change is in full swing as its potential impacts, such as shifting weather and risk of flooding, are intensifying.
 If global warming cannot be contained to a safe level, society at large and thus Clariant’s business and its markets can be seriously impaired.

-An increasing number of business are focusing on the issue: customers are demanding low-carbon alternatives, while financial players show a growing interest in climate-resilient companies.
+An increasing number of business stakeholders are focusing on the issue: customers are demanding low-carbon alternatives, while financial players show a growing interest in climate-resilient companies.
 In addition, more corporations are opting for renewable energy sources for business operations.

 As the environmental performance of companies continues to gain importance, Clariant aims to actively contribute to a carbon-neutral economy, helping the company to maintain or increase its customer base and to enhance its reputation.